ayushag56648/ayushag56648/README.md

 ![Banner](./banner.svg)
+👋 Hey, I'm Ayush

-I’m Ayush, a Computer Science Engineering student specializing in Cybersecurity at  SRM Institute of Science and Technology (Kattankulathur).
+Security-focused CS undergrad at SRM Institute of Science and Technology · Building at the intersection of cybersecurity and cloud infrastructure

-💻 I’m passionate about Linux, Networking, and DevOps, and I enjoy exploring how systems work behind the scenes.
-🚀 I love solving problems, writing clean code, and continuously learning new technologies to grow as a cybersecurity and cloud professional.
-📚 Currently learning Red Hat (RHCSA), Python, and C programming.
+🎓 B.Tech CSE — Cybersecurity
+📍 Chennai / Kuwait
+🎯 Graduating 2028
+About
+I'm a computer science student specialising in cybersecurity, with a strong foundation in Linux, networking, and Python.
+My interest lies in security engineering — building tools and systems that protect infrastructure, rather than just operating them.
+I enjoy working on real problems, writing clean code, and understanding how things break.

 ## 💻 Tech Stack